There are literally too many awesome things to do in Bocas del Toro to list. But we tried anyway.

 If you have ever done yoga or even just wanted to try it you can’t miss taking a class at Bocas Yoga.
 Instructor and owner Laura Kay guides you through what we found to be one of the best yoga class we have ever taken.
 Laura’s style is laid back, informal, fun and uplifting.
 She concentrates on back strength and alignment and has a way of making everyone feel comfortable no matter what level you are at.

-The classes are a steal at only $5!
+The classes are a steal at only $6.00, and there is no need to reserve a spot in advance!

 Rent a Bike and Cycle to Paki’s Point and Punta Bluff